lukewarmtea/gsheets_pull/README.md

 Automate downloading of CSV's from Google Sheets.

 ### Summary
 It is very useful to display Google Sheets location data in AGOL with pop-up info.
 AGOL has a tool to dynamically link services to Google Sheets, however in some situations direct linking is not possible.
-A solution is to download sheets as CSV's and upload as a AGOL services.
+A solution is to download sheets as CSV's and upload as AGOL services.
 This script provides partial automation of the process by downloading predefined sheets as CSV's into a directory.

 ### Depends
 Install dependancies with: